Steroid Treatment for Hypereosinophilic Syndrome

 A subject will not be eligible to participate in the study if any of the following apply:

-- AEC less than or equal to 1500/microl at the time of enrollment.
+- AEC less than or equal to 1500/microl on the day of the steroid challenge

 - Use of immunomodulatory medications, (other than less than or equal to 10 mg/day prednisone) including but not limited to biologics, within the past 6 months.